Wilderness Immersion

 Integration

 We will be weaving systems together by incorporating what we are learning in the field into each meal we share.
 Our meals will act as the intersection where place-based herbalism and bioregional Ayurveda fully integrate into one holistic practice.
-Following our dinners, we will have fireside chats covering: how to incorporate what we are learning into our own daily practices; the human-nature relationship; astrological influences; the 8 directions in relation to dinacharya and rtucharya; grief and gratitude; movement and dance.
+Following our dinners, we will have community circle or council covering: how to incorporate what we are learning into our own daily practices; the human-nature relationship; astrological influences; the 8 directions in relation to dinacharya and rtucharya; grief and gratitude; and authentic movement.

 Day at a Glance: